Python pass Statement

 pass in Other Contexts

-Both examples allow the program to run without errors while the structural architecture is being developed.
+Both examples allow the program to run without syntax errors while the underlying structure is being developed.